Who is Sally Yates and why is she testifying before Congress? | NEWS102.3 & AM740 KRMG @ KRMG.com

 On Monday, former assistant U.S. attorney general Sally Yates is scheduled to testify before a Senate Judiciary subcommittee and recount what she told the Trump administration about former national security adviser Michael Flynn’s ties to Russian officials.

-Some have suggested Flynn promised the Russian ambassador that the Trump administration would work to ease sanctions levied by President Barack Obama over allegations that the Russians had interfered in the 2016 presidential election.
+Critics say Flynn promised the Russian ambassador that the Trump administration would work to ease sanctions levied by President Barack Obama over allegations that the Russians had interfered in the 2016 presidential election.
+Flynn has denied the charge.

 Obama imposed sanctions on nine Russians after they were linked to "significant malicious cyber-enabled activities.”
 The administration also ordered 35 Russian diplomats to leave the country.